 1/4 cup packed dark brown sugar

-2 tablespoons chilled butter, cut into small
+2 tablespoons chilled butter, cut into small pieces

 3 Tablespoons of semi-sweet chocolate chips